 Find one way to make extra money

 We hear a lot about side hustles.
 It’s for good reason as they can be a great way to bring in additional income.
-The side hustle my wife started six years ago has turned into a business and we’ve more than replaced our income as a result.
+The side hustle my wife started seven years ago has turned into a business and we’ve more than replaced our income as a result.
 There are many ways out there to make extra money – regardless of your skill level.